The Ultimate In Birding Tours

 Other birds we may find as we work up and down the forest-clad slopes include Turkey Vulture, Roadside and White-rumped Hawks, Andean Guan, Speckle-faced and Scaly-naped Parrots, Golden-headed Quetzal, Masked Trogon, Black-throated Toucanet, Grey-breasted Mountain Toucan, Bar-bellied, Crimson-mantled and Powerful Woodpeckers, Azara’s and Rufous Spinetails, Rusty-winged Barbtail, Striped Treehunter, Buff-browed Foliage-gleaner, Uniform and Variable Antshrikes, Long-tailed Antbird, Rusty-breasted Antpitta, the impressive Red-ruffed Fruitcrow, Streak-necked, Flavescent, Cinnamon, Dusky-capped and Golden-crowned Flycatchers, Rufous-headed Pygmy Tyrant, White-tailed and Sulphur-bellied Tyrannulets, Smoke-colored Pewee, Maroon-chested Chat-Tyrant, Smoky Bush Tyrant, Barred Becard, Grey-breasted Wood-Wren, the gorgeous White-eared Solitaire, Mountain Wren, the melodious Chestnut-breasted Wren, Glossy-black Thrush, White-collared Jay, Brown-capped Vireo, Rufous-browed Peppershrike, Tropical Parula, Citrine and Russet-crowned Warblers, Capped Conebill, Plush-capped Finch, Tricolored, Slaty and Stripe-headed Brushfinches, Yellow-billed Cacique and Dusky-green Oropendola.

-After a full day of birding in these highly productive forests we head for the Colibri Cloud-forest Lodge at Apalla for a two nights stay.
+After a full day of birding in these highly productive forests we head for the Colibri Cloud-forest Lodge at Calabaza for a two nights stay.

 Central Peru: Day 15 Today will leave very early for the road to Andamarca.
-This small Indian village is located in the dry Rio Mantaro Valley, where our primary target will be the recently described, endemic Black-goggled Brushfinch.
+This small Indian village is located in the dry Rio Mantaro Valley, where our primary target will be the recently described, endemic Black-spectacled (or Black-goggled) Brushfinch.
 The shrubby slopes also provide a home for the endemic Creamy-crested Spinetail as well as Red-crested Cotinga, Sierran Elaenia, Tufted Tit-Tyrant, White-winged Black Tyrant, Blue-and-white Swallow, Pale-legged Warbler, Black-throated Flowerpiercer and Golden-billed Saltator.
-Also present in dense scrub and bamboo is a recently discovered Thryothorus wren, either an undescribed race of the endemic Inca Wren or perhaps a new species to science; the Mantaro Wren.
+Also present in dense scrub and bamboo is a recently discovered Thryothorus wren, most likely a new species to science; the Mantaro Wren.

 In the late afternoon, we will return to the Colibri Cloud-forest Lodge through open puna grasslands and stunning unbroken cloud forests.
 In the temperate forests, we will search for the weskei form of Marcapata Spinetail, which might prove to be a distinct endemic species.